dev-rke/Codiad-CoffeeScriptCompiler/README.md

 Update 2014/01/12:
 ==================

-I just translated the developed javascript code to coffeescript.
+I just translated the developed javascript code to CoffeeScript.
-We are talking about a coffeescript compiler integration here, so it's useful to provide the sourcecode of this plugin also written in coffeescript. ;-)
+We are talking about a CoffeeScript compiler integration here, so it's useful to provide the sourcecode of this plugin also written in CoffeeScript. ;-)